Written by:

 The hard part?
 The “rules” for ranking here are different.
 It’s not just about blue links and backlinks anymore.
 The listicles, reviews, and expert opinions that AI models like ChatGPT pull from don’t always match Google’s top results.
 I learned this the hard way running audits for brands at AIclicks.io.
 Your site needs to be not just findable, but “liftable” and trusted by these new engines.

-TL;DR: How to Rank in ChatGPT Results
+How to Rank in ChatGPT Results in 2026 (Quick Steps)

 👉 The goal isn’t just ranking.
 It’s becoming the answer inside AI-driven search.